 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-Lance is the redneck owner of a small town cafe who’s fallen in love with the beautiful wife of the meanest biker in town.
-Her name is Loretta and, in perfect B-movie dialogue, Lance describes his love for her like so: “It’s like fucking a firecracker whenever I’m with her.”
-Lance isn’t very bright, Loretta isn’t either, and her criminal husband is probably dumber than the both of them combined.
+Lance (Blake Adams) is the redneck owner of a small town cafe who’s fallen in love with the wife of a dangerous biker.
+Her name is Loretta (Jacqueline Lovell) and, in perfect B-movie dialogue, Lance says, “It’s like fucking a firecracker whenever I’m with her.”
+Lance isn’t very bright, Loretta isn’t either, and her husband is probably dumber than them both combined.

-All this is to say nothing about the Stackpools, an alien-like family of weirdos.
-They consist of a giant man-child, a freak with bulging eyes, and an unnaturally endowed woman played by a real-life pornstar.
-Later in the film Lance stumbles upon the family’s secret: the Stackpools actually include a fourth sibling, Myron, who’s little more than an over-sized head in a wheelchair.
+Then there’s the Stackpools, an alien-like family of weirdos.
+They consist of a giant man-child, a geek (in the circus sense of the word) with bulging eyes, and an unnaturally endowed woman played by a real-life pornstar.
+The titular head of the family is the fourth sibling, Myron, who’s little more than an over-sized head in a wheelchair.
+(That’s right: the title of this movie is literal.)
 Stranger still, Myron controls his quadruplet siblings with his telepathic mind.

-Myron’s also a mad scientist who longs to find a proportionate human body that can support his excess brain power.
-Like something out of a Roadrunner cartoon, the Stackpools barricade the highway with a sign that detours motorists directly to the front door of their mansion.
-Once there, the brute of the family knocks them out so that Myron can run human experiments in his basement.
+Myron’s a mad scientist who longs to find a proportionate body that can support his massive brain power.
+Like something out of a Roadrunner cartoon, the Stackpools barricade the rural highway with a sign that detours motorists to the front door of their mansion.
+Once there, the brute of the family knocks them out so that Myron can experiments on them in his basement.

-So when Lance stumbles upon the family’s dark secret, he decides to blackmail them.
-The deal is this: he won’t turn them into the authorities as long as the family offs Loretta’s husband.
+When Lance accidentally uncovers the family’s dark secret, he decides to blackmail them.
+He won’t turn them into the authorities as long as the family offs Loretta’s husband.
 The head of the family reluctantly agrees.
-When Loretta’s husband turns up missing as promised, she and Lance could live together happily ever after… or at least until Loretta tires of Lance and his cheating ways.
-Unfortunately, Lance gets greedy and tries to blackmail even more out of the Stackpools: an allowance of two thousand bucks a week.
+When Loretta’s husband turns up missing, she and Lance could live together happily ever after… or at least until Loretta tires of Lance and his cheating ways.
+Unfortunately, Lance gets greedy and tries to blackmail even more out of the Stackpools: an allowance of two thousand bucks a week, which Myron isn’t keen on paying.

-This stuff isn’t Shakespeare, but compared to a lot of the movies I’ve watched this month, the dialogue goes above and beyond bare minimum and the acting is as good as it has to be in a B movie… and maybe a little better at times.
-It’s just a fun movie that I can only recommend to people who smile when they see a giant head rather than roll their eyes.
+This isn’t Shakespeare, but compared to a lot of the movies I’ve watched this month, the dialogue goes above and beyond the bare minimum required for a flick like this.
+The acting is as good as it needs to be and sometimes a little better.
+It’s a fun film that I can only recommend to people who smile when they see a giant head rather than roll their eyes.

 Come back at midnight Central Time for the next movie.